brian-sigurdson/iac-aws/README.md

 * Go
 * Bash
 * PowerShell
-* Java

-The repository is for personal use and professional development..
+The repository is for personal use and professional development.